 Podcasts That Will Turn You into a UX Unicorn

-Get beyond visual design and development and ramp up your user experience skills for 2020 with these fantastic podcasts.
+Get beyond visual design and development and ramp up your UX skills with these fantastic podcasts.
 These podcasts will get you up to speed on user behavior and design thinking with knowledge that will outlast any design tool.

 For most of us, this really means adding user research and human behavior knowledge to our core set of skills in design or development.
 After 20 years of software engineering and design, the key leaps in our “UX” knowledge have always come from studying human behavior.
 Below is a list of podcasts that will ramp up your skills and understanding about human behavior and how to do research.

 Skills You’ll Improve

 General UX | Research | Product Strategy | Design/Creative Thinking | Entrepreneurship | Project Management | Human Behavior | Behavioral Economics | Cognitive Psychology

 Interviews insider UX pros from across the Google domain.
 Has many in-depth interviews about decisions they had to make and why.

 Why We Like This One

 - Goes beyond websites and covers diverse mediums like operating systems, self-driving cars, sound, browser extensions, hardware, and more.
 For UX pros wanting to stretch their thinking and take a refreshing look outside of their normal mediums.

 - Some of Google’s UX projects are the most challenging of their type and the podcast is the best for this reason.
 For example, Material Design is a design system for Google brand use, customer use, across the web and native applications.

 - Rachel Been from Material – Material Design Creative Director Rachel Been on creating a design system at scale, emoji, and the creative power of curiosity.
 Spotify | iTunes